-- not really - trivially extending our example to an expensive computation would give horrible performance ! - why? - a CPU will run a single-threaded program very efficiently - a GPU would perform horribly - use a single thread out of a whole warp (32 threads): use at most 3% of its computing power - use a single block: loose any possibility of hiding memory latency - cannot take advantage of advanced capabilities like atomic operations, shared memory, etc. - and what about different GPU back-ends? - what we need is performance portability - write code in a way that can run on multiple platforms - leverage their potential - and achieve (almost) native performance on all of them performance portability?
+- not really - trivially extending our example to an expensive computation would give horrible performance ! - why? - a CPU will run a single-threaded program very efficiently - a GPU would perform horribly - use a single thread out of O(1k): use less than 1‰ of its computing power - use a single block: loose any possibility of hiding memory latency - cannot take advantage of advanced capabilities like atomic operations, shared memory, etc. - and what about different GPU back-ends ? - what we need is performance portability - write code in a way that can run on multiple platforms - leverage their potential - and achieve (almost) native performance on all of them performance portability ?